juanrazo/Threads/README.md

 ## Introduction to thread system

 ## Part 2 is located in consumer and tthreads folder
-The producer consumer and ReadMe are in the consumer folder.\n The semaphore is located in the tthreads folder.\n
+The producer consumer and ReadMe are in the consumer folder.<br/>
-\n
-\n
+The semaphore is located in the tthreads folder.<br/>

 The tthreads package is a non-preemptive user mode threading library.
 This document describes
 how it is intended to be used.
 Its